If you’re invited round to your friend’s place for the first time, it’s probably a good idea not to ask them for money.

-Your subscribers have given you an invitation to pop your head through your their internet front door.
+Your subscribers have given you an invitation to pop your head through their internet front door.

-Don't just talk about you.
+Don’t just talk about yourself.
 Work out what your new friend is interested in.
-Don't treat them like an email address with a wallet.
+Don’t treat them like an email address with a wallet.

 You’ve acquired your subscriber’s email address with a value exchange.
 You need to keep adding value for your customer if you want to receive some trust, and some orders, in return.

 Email just might be an online retailer’s most valuable online marketing channel.

 This little snapshot from Litmus tells a strong story:

 Hold off on the gratuitous selling for at least a couple of emails.